miguelcoria94/JustStocks/projectnotes/projectnotes.md

 <h1 align="center">TEST CUSTOM `FETCH` WITH CSRF</h1>
 <h3 align="center">52</h3>

-To test the custom `fetch` function that attaches the CSRF token to the header, navigate to root route of the React application, [http://localhost:3000].
-In the browser's dev tools console, make a request to `POST /api/login` with the demo user credentials using the `window.csrfFetch` function.
+To test the custom `fetch` function that attaches the CSRF token to the header,navigate to root route of the React application, [http://localhost:3000].

+In the browser's dev tools console, make a request to `POST /api/login` with the demo user credentials using the `window.csrfFetch` function

 There is no need to specify the headers because the default header for `"Content-Type"`, set to `"application/json"`, and the `"XSRF-TOKEN"` header are added by the custom `fetch`.

+Make sure you have both the backend and frontend started.

+<h1 align="center">TEST CUSTOM `FETCH` WITH CSRF</h1>
+<h3 align="center">53</h3>